Dr. Roberta Diaz Brinton and Elizabeth Gelfand Stearns.

 Alzheimer’s Association Women’s Alzheimer’s Research Initiative (WARI)

-With landmark support from The Judy Fund, fourteen researchers have received support to study how sex and gender contribute to Alzheimer’s and other dementias.
+With landmark support from The Judy Fund, 22 researchers have received support to study how sex and gender contribute to Alzheimer’s and other dementias.

 Edward Koo, M.D., University of California, San Diego

 2003 Investigator-Initiated Research Grant

 Philip D. Sloane, M.D., M.P.H., University of North Carolina at Chapel Hill

 Improving Medical Care of Assisted Living Residents with Dementia

 Bradley Hyman, M.D., Ph.D.

 2009 Zenith Fellows Award

 Randall Bateman, M.D., Washington University in St. Louis